f4exb/sdrangel/plugins/channelrx/demodft8/readme.md

 ---- 1 ------    --2---           -3-  -4- --5- --6--- --7- --8-
 </pre></code>

-  - **1**: Date and time of decoder slot in YYMMDD_HHmmss fomat
+  - **1**: Date and time of decoder slot in YYMMDD_HHmmss format
   - **2**: Base frequency in MHz
   - **3**: SNR in 2.5 kHz bandwidth
   - **4**: Message start delay in seconds from standard sequence start
   - **5**: Message carrier shift from base frequency in Hz
   - **6**: First callsign area.
 May contain spaces (ex: "CQ DX").
-Note that for messages types 0.1 and 5 it is slighlty different from the standard (See C.10)
+Note that for messages types 0.1 and 5 it is slightly different from the standard (See C.10)
   - **7**: Second callsign area and is always a callsign.
-This might be slighlty different from the standard (see above)
+This might be slightly different from the standard (see above)
   - **8**: Locator area maybe a 4 or 6 digit locator, a report, acknowledgement (RRR) or a greetings (RR73, 73)

 The splitting and naming of files is different from WSJT-X scheme.